Multi-model RAG with SurrealDB & LangChain

 Response

-The FLEXIBLE keyword can be used here to override this behaviour.
+One is to use the FLEXIBLE keyword to override this behaviour.
 Our schema declaration is identical except for this new addition:

 As a result, the object for the metadata field can now hold anything we like.
 Let’s try the query with the metadata again: